The Definitive Guide For CentOS EOL

 Timeline of Key Enterprise Linux (EL) Events from 2019 to 2025.

-CentOS EOL Considerations
+CentOS End of Life Considerations

 Any time that software in your infrastructure reaches end of life, it’s important to assure internal stakeholders and customers that you have a plan.
 It’s also a good idea to be prepared to answer questions about the transition.